hammer-83/ps5-jar-loader/README.md

 This makes it easy to burn the BD-R disc with the loader just once and then keep on running new versions of the experimental code.
 This repository provides all the necessary setup needed to create both the loader BD-R disc filesystem and the JAR to send to the PS5.

+## Quickstart
+1. Download the JAR Loader ISO release.
+2. Burn it to a BD-R(E) disc and run it from the PS5 "Media" tab.
+3. Download one of the pre-compiled JARs or compile your own by reading the steps below.
+4. Send the JAR to the JAR Loader using NetCat, or using the JAR file itself, if the machine has Java installed: `java -jar [jarfile].jar [ip] [host]`.

 ## Prerequisites
 * JDK 11 (PS5 uses Java 11 runtime)
 * Apache Maven